Advisory Committee on Health and Safety at Work

-The Committee is charged with assisting the European Commission in the preparation, the implementation and the evaluation of activities in the fields of safety and health at work.
-Its tasks are:
+The Committee's remit is to assist the European Commission in the preparation, implementation and evaluation of activities in the fields of safety and health at work, in particular by:

-The Committee is chaired by the Commission and its activities are coordinated by a ‘Bureau’, composed of two representatives from the Commission and the spokespersons and coordinators designated by the interest groups.
+The Committee meets twice a year in a plenary.
+Its activities are coordinated by a ‘Bureau’, composed of two representatives from the Commission and the spokespersons and coordinators designated by the interest groups.
 The Committee is chaired by the Commission.

 The Committee’s annual work programme is prepared by the Bureau for adoption by the Committee.

 A number of working parties are established within the Committee to deal with specific technical issues and to prepare draft opinions for adoption by the Committee.

 For access to official Committee documents see the library entries.